wp-plugins/favicon-by-realfavicongenerator/README.txt

 5. You can also trigger RealFaviconGenerator's favicon checker, to make sure your favicon is correctly setup.

 == Changelog ==

+= 1.3.0 =

+- The plugin takes advantage of RealFaviconGenerator's non-interactive API to upgrade the favicon automatically whenever a new version is available.

 = 1.2.15 =